wzshiming/gen/README.md

-# Gen - Generated source code tool for micro services
+# Gen - RESTful style of micro services to generate source code tools

 Just write normal functions, and Gen generates efficient routing source code and documentation for it Because the source code is generated, none of this affects runtime performance